magento/devdocs/guides/v2.0/config-guide/multi-site/ms_apache.md

 {% collapsible To create Apache virtual hosts: %}

-1. Open the virtual host configuration file in a text editor.
+1. As a user with `root` privileges, open the virtual host configuration file in a text editor.

     For example, open `/etc/httpd/conf/httpd.conf`
 2. Locate the section starting with `<VirtualHost *:80>` and uncomment the entire section if necessary.